Last Updated on June 14, 2026 by Bibhu Ranjan Mund, MPH

 Introduction:

+So, you don’t need to buy any expensive supplements to overcome this problem.
 Simple and affordable foods like dal, eggs, peanuts, curd, paneer can help the families to meet the daily protein needs.

 What is a High Protein Indian Diet?

-A high-protein Indian diet plan is to add many protein rich foods like soy, legumes, dal, paneer etc. in all the meals.
-It generally supports growth of muscles, immunity development, hormone balance and overall health of the family.
+A high-protein Indian diet plan is to add many protein rich foods like soy, legumes, dal, paneer etc. in the meals.
+It generally supports the growth of muscles, immunity development, hormone balance and overall health of the family.

 Like protein, a balanced diet is equally important.
 You can explore our detailed guide on balanced daily meal plan for families to know how to combine nutrients effectively.

-You may think that, protein is helpful for body-builders only, but it is very much essential for growth of children, hormonal balance of women, adequate energy levels of adults.
+You may think that, protein is helpful for bodybuilders only, but it is very much essential for growth of children, hormonal balance of women, adequate energy levels of adults.
 It is also seen that the protein deficiency is a common issue in Indian household, especially who are not following the proper nutritional food in everyday diet schedule.

 You can prepare a balanced, affordable and high-protein Indian diet plan for the entire family at home.